Yigityld/Football_Analysis/README.md

 ## **📽️ Demo: Analysis Output**

 **🔍 Tactical Map and Player Tracking**
-🎯 Below you can see how the system successfully distinguishes Kayserispor and Samsunspor teams, their goalkeepers, referees, and technical staff.
-The interface also displays referee details, team stats, and the last 5 head-to-head matches between Kayserispor and Samsunspor.
+🎯 Below you can see how the system successfully distinguishes Arsenal and Manchester United teams, their goalkeepers, referees, and staff member.
+The interface also displays referee details, team stats, and the last 5 head-to-head matches between Arsenal and Manchester United.
 ![OutputEn](https://github.com/user-attachments/assets/4bc8bb6d-fe91-46f2-b0d9-d606078a9bf9)